grannycart/cue-sheets/README.md

 * In text editor (I use vim):
 	* paste directions in
 	* Join distance lines onto directions lines (J in vim)
-	* Add count of steps with: :'<,'>!cat -n (use ctrl-v to select vertically and then I to insert for every line; some cleanup with ctrl-v might also be necessary)
+	* Add count of steps by selecting all the lines and then doing :'<,'>!cat -n (some cleanup with ctrl-v might also be necessary to deleted extra space around numbers).
 		* Alternatively, Put in * [ ] At front of every line to get checkboxes instead of numbers.
+(Use ctrl-v to select vertically and then I to insert for every line)
 		* This can be useful if you are checking off as you go.
 		* But generally numbers will make it easier to track where you are.
 		* (Apparently Latex doesn't understand markdown numbers+checkboxes, so you have to choose one or the other.)